hokacci/aws-lambda-cpp-template/README.md

 C++ will help you write code that runs with good performance.
 However, it is less common to use C++ for AWS lambda than Python, node or other script languages and it is somehow hard to setup development environment.
 This is a template project for AWS lambda with C++.
-I hope this would help you setup development environment.
+I hope this would help you setup your nice development environment.

 ## Spirit